mjbenefiel/react-stuff/TM_JS/readme.md

     - property on a function that points to an object (every function has a proto)
     - allows us to share methods across all instances of a function

+- Functional instantiation

+- Functional instantiation with shared methods

+- Object.create
+    - Allows you to create an object which will delegate to another object on failed lookups

 - Enumerable properties
     - Those properties whose internal enumerable flag is set to true, which is the default for properties created via simple assignment or via a property initializer (properties defined via Object.defineProperty and such default enumerable to false)

+- One thing you might have never thought about is how does every instance of an array have all of those built in methods (splice, slice, pop, etc)?
+    - it’s because those methods live on Array.prototype and when you create a new instance of Array